-Shortly after 6 a.m. on Tuesday, June 21, 1910, fire broke out in South Central High School.
+Shortly after 6:00am on Tuesday, June 21, 1910, fire broke out in South Central High School.
 The spectacular blaze destroyed the interior of the school but left the remains of the exterior walls standing.
 While the fire consumed the school, the memorial fountain in front of the school, presented by the class of 1910, continued to spout water.
-Student records and some of the school's athletic trophies were saved, but all of the school's expensive classroom equipment, contents of the library and memorabilia from graduating classes lining the halls was lost.
-It is thought the fire started in the basement boiler room.
+Student records and some of the school's athletic trophies were saved, but all of the school's expensive classroom equipment, contents of the library, and memorabilia from graduating classes lining the halls was lost.
+It is thought the fire started in the auditorium, but the cause is unknown.

 The first major problem facing the school board after the fire was how to accommodate the South Central students when school opened in September, 1910.
 A proposal was made to send all South Central students to school with North Central students.
 Various problems arose, including that of transportation, but the Board finally decided to send junior and seniors of both schools to North Central in the morning and underclassmen in the afternoons.
 Graduates would receive diplomas stating that they had graduated from their respective schools, North or South Central.